Wehrmacht Long Service Award

 The Wehrmacht Long Service Award (Wehrmacht-Dienstauszeichnung) was a military service decoration of Nazi Germany issued for satisfactory completion of a number of years in military service.

 History

-On 16 March, 1936, Adolf Hitler ordered the institution of a service award in four classes, each class reflecting the completion of a select number of years of military service.
+On 16 March 1936, Adolf Hitler ordered the institution of a service award in four classes, each class reflecting the completion of a select number of years of military service.

-The award was bestowed by each branch of the Wehrmacht (army, navy, and air force) and was issued for four years service (fourth class – silver medal), 12 years (third class – gold medal), 18 years (second class – silver cross), 25 years (first class – gold cross), and 40 years (special class).
-The 40 year special class was introduced on 10 March 1939.
+The award was bestowed by each branch of the Wehrmacht (army, navy, and air force) and was issued for four years service (fourth class – silver medal), twelve years (third class – gold medal), eighteen years (second class – silver cross), twenty-five years (first class – gold cross), and 40 years (special class).
+The forty-year special class was introduced on 10 March 1939.

-Recipients of the higher level awards wore the decoration simultaneously with one lower year award.
+Recipients of the higher-level awards wore the decoration simultaneously with one lower-level award.
 The manner they were worn was: